gratajik/book-memory-bank/README.md

 A structured documentation system for maintaining context and consistency throughout the book writing process.
 This memory bank helps writers work with LLM assistants by providing a persistently updated knowledge base that enables a stateless AI to maintain full context across writing sessions.

+NOTE: This was last tested with Opus 4.1.
+Different models may behave differently.

 ## Overview

 The Book Memory Bank is designed to solve a key challenge when writing books with AI assistance: maintaining consistent context.
 It consists of: